WilliamFromTW/Jakarta/README.md

 ## How To Compile
 1. j2se version 8 or above
-2. InMethod Tools 2.01 or above
+2. InMethod Tools 2.04 or above
 3. include all jar files in directory lib/
 4. gradle 5.6.2 or above
    gradle jar => generate jar file
    gradle javadoc => generate java document files
-5. if use test sample file , create tmp directory in the same drive root directory ( for example:  d:/tmp ) and copy test files  in directory "test_files" to "tmp" directory.
+5. if use test sample file , create opt directory in the same drive root directory ( for example:  d:/otp  or /opt) and copy test files  in directory "opt" to "opt" directory.

 ## lib for create/read excel
    poi-xxx.jar